ni/nimi-python/docs/nidcpower/enums.rst

-        Keep new self-calibration values in memory only.
+        Keep new self calibration values in memory only.